MicrosoftDocs/quantum-docs-pr/articles/language/statements.md

 Comments begin with two forward slashes, `//`, and continue until the end of line.
-A comment may appear anywhere in a Q# source file, including where statements are not valid.
+A comment may appear anywhere in a Q# source file.

 ### Documentation Comments